roadiz/docs/developer/first-steps/upgrading.rst

     bin/roadiz orm:schema-tool:update --dump-sql;

-Then, if migration summary is OK (no data loss), perform the changes:
+Then, if migration summary is OK (no data loss), perform the following changes:

 .. code-block:: bash